We’ve listed the best lighthouses on the east coast of the US and Canada. Learn about their history and things to know before your visit.

 I love climbing to the top of lighthouses for panoramic photographs and just the sheer accomplishment of it.
 There is no trouble making it to the top of St. Simons Island Lighthouse Museum in Georgia, with only 129 steps.
 It is one of the shortest lighthouses in the country at 104’ tall.

-Built in 1872 to replace the original tower that was destroyed in the Civil War, it is one of only five remaining lighthouses in Georgia.
-The Keeper’s Dwelling, the two-story brick part of the structure, is currently a museum with a fantastic selection of historical photos.
+The lighthouse was built in 1872 to replace the original tower that was destroyed in the Civil War.
+It is one of only five remaining lighthouses in Georgia.
+The Keeper’s Dwelling, the two-story brick part of the structure, is currently a museum.
+It has a fantastic selection of historical photos.

 Hours of operation are Monday through Saturday, 10-5, and Sunday 12-5.
 Prices are $12 for adults/$6 for ages 6-12/ and free for children under 6.
 A $2 military discount (with ID) is given.